First Opium War: Changing trade policy

-Foreign merchants in Canton
+Foreign merchants in Guangzhou

-As the opium-fuelled China Trade increased in scope and value, the foreign presence in Canton and Macau grew in size and influence.
-The Thirteen Factories district of Canton continued to expand, and was labelled the "foreign quarter."
-A small population of merchants began to stay in Canton year round (most merchants lived in Macau for the summer months, then moved to Canton in the winter), and a local chamber of commerce was formed.
+As the opium-fuelled China Trade increased in scope and value, the foreign presence in Guangzhou and Macau grew in size and influence.
+The Thirteen Factories district of Guangzhou continued to expand, and was labelled the "foreign quarter".
+A small population of merchants began to stay in Guangzhou year round (most merchants lived in Macau for the summer months, then moved to Guangzhou in the winter), and a local chamber of commerce was formed.
 In the first two decades of the 19th century, the increasingly sophisticated (and profitable) trade between Europe and China allowed for a clique of European merchants to rise to positions of great importance in China.
-The most notable of these figures were William Jardine and James Matheson (who went on to found Jardine Matheson), British merchants who operated a consignment and shipping business in Canton and Macau, with associates such as Jamsetjee Jejeebhoy, who became their principal supplier in India.
+The most notable of these figures were William Jardine and James Matheson (who went on to found Jardine Matheson), British merchants who operated a consignment and shipping business in Guangzhou and Macau, with associates such as Jamsetjee Jejeebhoy, who became their principal supplier in India.
 While all three dealt in legal goods, they also profited greatly from selling opium.
-Jardine in particular was effective in navigating the political environment of Canton to allow for more narcotics to be smuggled into China.
+Jardine in particular was effective in navigating the political environment of Guangzhou to allow for more narcotics to be smuggled into China.
 He was also contemptuous of the Chinese legal system, and often used his economic influence to subvert Chinese authorities.
 This included his (with Matheson's support) petitioning for the British government to attempt to gain trading rights and political recognition from Imperial China, by force if necessary.
 In addition to trade, some western missionaries arrived and began to proselytise Christianity to the Chinese.
 While some officials tolerated this (Macau-based Jesuits had been active in China since the early 17th century), some officials clashed with Chinese Christians, raising tensions between western merchants and Qing officials.